juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 ## Prerequisites

-Before starting, ensure you have:
-- **Python 3.8+** installed and working
-- **Basic Python knowledge** (functions, decorators, type hints)
-- **The Gradio MCP Server Builder** installed (see [Installation Guide](installation.md))
+Before starting, ensure you have **Python 3.8+** installed and working on your system.
+You should also have basic Python knowledge including functions, decorators, and type hints.
+The Gradio MCP Server Builder must be installed - see the [Installation Guide](installation.md) for setup instructions.

 **What you'll learn:**

-- How to create MCP-compatible functions
-- How to run the builder
-- How to test your generated server
-- How to use the intelligent test client
+You'll learn how to create MCP-compatible functions with proper decorators and type hints.
+The tutorial covers running the builder to generate your server, testing the generated server through the web interface, and using the intelligent test client for natural language interaction.
+By the end, you'll understand the complete workflow from function creation to deployment.

 ## Your First MCP Server